Request Booking

 Yoga with...
 Céline Suremann

-She teaches a holistic practice in which deep self-exploration and connection with oneself can take place.
+Céline is from Zurich and teaches yoga with a modern, authentic, and sensitive approach.
+Her holistic practice creates room for deep self-exploration and connection with yourself.
 She allows her students to arrive consciously, and through hands-on adjustments she helps them gain a better understanding of their bodies while making them feel safe, supported, and held.
 It is important to her to share practical elements in her classes that can be applied to everyday life, helping students navigate challenging moments more easily.

 What role does yoga play in your life?